Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/README.md

  * Tablet

 ### Icons
-The majority of icons used throughout the project were obtained from the font awesome collection.
+The majority of icons used throughout the project were obtained from the [font awesome](https://fontawesome.com/icons) collection.
+On the font awesome site an account was created to enable the creation of a new kit for the Atlas Gifts site.
+The icons utlised were specifically chosen to direct users to key parts of the site.
+By decorating navigation links and buttons with icons such as a shopping cart, bin, envelope or a profile, users are able to signup, login, select items and pay with less confusion.
+This will help to reduce the likelihood of a user dropping out of the key processes thst lead to purchases of gifts on the site.

 ### Images
 The main images used were for the gifts and the blog posts.
 These came from a number of sites including unsplash and pexels